Dichill/PopulationAnyalsis/README.md

     2020      148,012
 """

-# From the code, simply change code from the data that you have as shown below.
+# From the code, simply change the code from the data that you have as shown below.

 """
     p = Starting Population